craftworksgmbh/craftworks-pynavio/ENVIRONMENT_DEV.rst

-Error description
+Handling Errors
 ====
+This section contains possible errors you may encounter related to the environment and their fixes.

+Error deploying models locally
+____
-When using the following command line to start the deployment of a navio model locally:
+When using the following command line to start the deployment of a mlflow model locally:

 .. code-block:: bash